joejag/aws_exam_notes/exam.md

 - Lambda: Use KMS to encrypt passwords as ciphertext
 - AutoScale: Can be suspended.
 Can put instances into a Standby state
 - EC2: If terminated it could be EBS snapshot corrupt or EBS volume limit reached
+- AutoScale: To terminate, it chooses the the AZ with the most
+- EC2: OnDemand is quicker to spin up then Spot
+- Dedicated: Only choose 'host' if licensing comes into it
+- AutoScale: If you add existing EC2 instancds to a ASG target group and it exceeds the max for hte ASG then the request will fail
+- Metadata: There is a 'Instance Metadata Query' that uses the 169.254 address to get similar info
+- ECS: There is a 'Amazon ECS optimized AMI' which installs tools.
+When not working: Check the IAM instance profile has the right perms, check the agent is running.
+- LaunchConfig: Are immutable
+- RunCommand: Run a command across Windows EC2 instances
+- ASG Health: Uses EC2 health check by default (can use ELB health checks instead), terminates if unhealthy, waits for inflight connections to finish (connection draining), health check for new instances has a 300 second grace period
+- AWS Batch: Replace 3rd party stuff for analytics and spinning up EC2.
+Can do HPC
+- Credentials: Store them in 'Systems Manager Parameter Store'

 # Storage notes

 - S3: Glue is ETL, can be kicked off by Lambda
 - Glacier: Expediated is minutes, Standard is 3-5 hours, bulk is 5-12
 - EBS: SSD goes to 16k iOps
+- EBS Backups: use 'EBS Data Lifecycle Manager'
+- S3 home dir: Create IAM policy with folder perms, add users to that group
+- EFS: Security via SG and POSIX perms

 # Database notes